Logo Icon of River’s Bend Family Dental

 Young beautiful patient having dental check up

-Additional Treatments Offered At River's Bend Family Dental
+Additional Treatments Offered at River's Bend Family Dental

 As a top-rated dental clinic, we provide various other cosmetic treatments besides partial dentures at River Bend’s Family Dental.
-No matter which dental problem you’re dealing with, Dr. Wimmergren is here to help you with your concern.
+No matter which dental problem you’re dealing with, Dr. Wimmergren is here to help you with your concerns.

 Our mission is to provide your family and friends with the dental care and support they deserve.